Redslaya/ARCore/ARCoreTutorial.md

 Make sure to click on the correct scene at the top, which is the one you have building from.
 Then on the bottom left, select the platform to be Android.
 You should now be able to click **Build and Run**, which creates an Android APK.

 You can now click on the app that is installed on your device to launch it.
 You should see an Unity screen when loading and then see the world through the camera.
-Move your phone around and have fun!
+Center the picture target inside the brakets on the phone's screen and watch your cube appear!